 One of the amazing experiences that we had organized for us during our stay at the Montanema Handmade Village in Karditsa, was the afternoon horseback riding at the Saloon Stables at Lake Plastiras.
 The scenery at the Lake Plastiras is majestic, with the whole mountain scene, the green valley and the impressive lake making it a serene setting for outdoor adventures.

 It was a warm afternoon and myself, with three other members of Travel Bloggers Greece we rode our mares around the lake.
 The only one who got to ride a stallion named Aris was Eley from Meet Culture.
-Marissa of My Greece, My Travels had a horse named Bella and Stefanos got to ride the beautiful Naomi.
+Marissa of Travel Greece, Travel Europe had a horse named Bella and Stefanos got to ride the beautiful Naomi.

 I was placed in front to lead the rest, on my brown horse called Sandy.
 To tell you the truth I did feel a little bit nervous at first since the last time I was on a horse was back in 2008 riding in the Red Sea of Sharlm El Sheikh, Egypt.
 We had Yiannis and Thanassis accompany us throughout the 30 minute ride.
 Yiannis was leading the way and my Sandy would follow him willingly, like she knew that he was the boss.